Jess Phillips: 2nd term (2017–2019)

-2019 parliament
+3rd term (2019–2024)

 In October 2019, Phillips said she thought Labour was unlikely to win a majority in a general election.
 She said if Labour was not elected the biggest party, Corbyn should resign as party leader, whereupon she might stand for the position.
-In November 2019, it was announced Phillips would stand for the Labour Party in Birmingham Yardley in the 2019 general election.
-She went on to win the seat once more, with 23,379 votes in her favour (securing a vote share of 54.8%).
-While the vote share represented a 2.3% decline from 2017, this was relatively small compared to other constituencies: nationwide the Labour Party vote share in 2019 was 7.9% lower than in 2017.
+In November 2019, it was announced Phillips was re-selected for the Labour Party in Birmingham Yardley.
+She was again re-elected at the 2019 general election, with a slightly decreased vote share of 54.8% and a decreased majority of 10,659.

+During the years 2020 to 2022, Phillips received the second highest income on top of her MP's salary amongst Labour Party MPs, mainly from writing and broadcasting work.

 Leadership bid

-Following Corbyn's decision to step down as Labour leader after the party's defeat in the 2019 general election, Phillips was suggested as a potential successor.
-The first poll of Labour members suggested she could secure 12% of first-preference votes in a leadership competition, putting her third behind Sir Keir Starmer (the Shadow Brexit Secretary) and Rebecca Long-Bailey (the Shadow Secretary of State for Business, Energy and Industrial Strategy).
+Following Corbyn's decision to step down as Labour leader after the party's defeat in the general election, Phillips was suggested as a potential successor.
+The first poll of Labour members suggested she could secure 12% of first-preference votes in a leadership competition, putting her third behind Sir Keir Starmer and Rebecca Long-Bailey.

 Phillips announced her bid for the leadership on 3 January 2020 in Grimsby, a seat the Conservative party had gained from Labour in the election.
 She was the third candidate to announce, following Emily Thornberry and Clive Lewis.
 Phillips acknowledged her performance in the first candidate hustings was poor, writing "I was awful because I was trying to hit a million different lines and messages in 40 seconds."
 She dropped out of the leadership election campaign on 21 January, during the second stage of obtaining nominations from trade unions, affiliate bodies and local parties and subsequently announced her support for Lisa Nandy.

 Appointment to the Shadow Frontbench

 Phillips was appointed by Keir Starmer to serve as Shadow Minister for Domestic Violence and Safeguarding, a position in the Shadow Home Office, on 9 April 2020.
-It is the first time she has served on the frontbench.
+She resigned from her position following a vote on a ceasefire in the Gaza war on 15 November 2023.
+In her resignation letter, Phillips said the decision to resign was with a heavy heart, adding that "I can see no route where the current military action does anything but put at risk the hope of peace and security for anyone in the region now and in the future."
+It was the first time she had served on the shadow frontbench.

 Parliamentary Standards

-In May 2022 Phillips narrowly avoided being referred to the Parliamentary Committee on Standards having been investigated by the Commissioner for Standards for repeatedly failing to register interests within the required timescale.
-Instead Phillips accepted that she had breached the rules and the matter was resolved through the rectification process.
+In May 2022 Phillips narrowly avoided being referred to the Parliamentary Committee on Standards after being investigated by the Commissioner for Standards for repeatedly failing to register interests within the required timescale.
+She accepted that she had breached the rules, and the matter was resolved through the rectification process.